klebs6/klebs-general/hydro2/hydro2-network/README.md

 ### Key Features

 1. **Operator Agnosticism**
-   Each node references a generic `Operator<NetworkItem>`, enabling you to integrate any operator that implements the `Operator` trait.
+   Each node references a generic `OperatorInterface<NetworkItem>`, enabling you to integrate any operator that implements the `OperatorInterface` trait.

 2. **Wiring & Allocation**
    The `wire_up_network` function dynamically allocates shared arcs (`Arc<AsyncRwLock<...>>`) for node outputs.
 Edges link those arcs to the downstream node’s inputs.
 This automatic wiring eliminates the need for manual buffer handling.